 What part of the city should be avoided while traveling to Baku?

-Areas requiring caution include:
+Areas requiring caution:

 Related Articles